 12.2 Exclusion of liability

-a. in relation to Customer Requests (or related data or information) transmitted by the Customer or LEC using the Services (including any liability to third parties arising as a result of the transmission of any Customer Requests (or related data or information));
+- in relation to Customer Requests (or related data or information) transmitted by the Individual Applicant or LEC using the Services (including any liability to third parties arising as a result of the transmission of any Customer Requests (or related data or information));

-b. for loss of revenue, loss of goodwill, loss of customers, loss of capital, downtime costs, loss of profit, loss of or damage to reputation, loss under or in relation to any other contract, loss of data, loss of use of data, loss of anticipated savings or benefits, the cost of procuring any substitute services, or any indirect, consequential or special loss, damage, cost or expense or other Claims for consequential compensation, incurred by or awarded against the Customer under or in any way connected with these terms and conditions or the provision of the Services;
+- for loss of revenue, loss of goodwill, loss of capital, downtime costs, loss of profit, loss of or damage to reputation, loss under or in relation to any other contract, loss of data, loss of use of data, loss of anticipated savings or benefits, the cost of procuring any substitute services, or any indirect, consequential or special loss, damage, cost or expense or other Claims for consequential compensation, incurred by or awarded against the LEC under or in any way connected with these terms and conditions or the provision of the Services;

 12.3 Liability cap

-Subject to Clause 12.2 and 12.4, but despite any other provision of these terms and conditions, ESA’s total aggregate liability for any and all Damages suffered or incurred by the Customer or LEC under or in any way connected with these terms and conditions or the provision of the Services is limited to an amount equal to the Fees paid by the Customer to ESA under these terms and conditions.
+- Subject to Clause 12.2 and 12.4, but despite any other provision of these terms and conditions, ESA’s total aggregate liability for any and all Damages suffered or incurred by the LEC under or in any way connected with these terms and conditions or the provision of the Services is limited to an amount equal to the Fees paid by the LEC to ESA under these terms and conditions.